 A minimum of 12 hours of 300- and 400-level courses in the major must be earned on this campus.

 This major requires the completion of a minor.

 Additional Major Requirements

 EN 430 English Internship is not applicable to the major in English.
-Either EN 317 Writing Center Practicum or EN 456 WC: Theory and Research is applicable to the major in English, but not both.
 Students are responsible for ensuring that they have met all University and College major and minor requirements.
 However, each student must meet with an advisor in the major department for academic planning and to be cleared for registration each semester.
 College advisers are also available for additional assistance with College and University minor requirements.